oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_actions_module.rst

 ..
 Description

 - Perform actions on a CloudExadataInfrastructure resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, moves a cloud Exadata infrastructure resource and its dependent resources to another compartment.
-Applies to Exadata Cloud Service instances only.
-For more information about moving resources to a different compartment, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.
+Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.For more information about moving resources to a different compartment, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.

 ..
 Aliases